The magazine of Glion Institute

 There are so many subjects to study for a Bachelor’s degree, why choose hospitality?
 If you want to know the answer to that question – or more precisely, five answers – then read on…

-Those hard numbers are compelling, but the reasons to study hospitality management go much deeper, touching on what you want to be – and where you want to go – as an individual.
-Here are just five reasons we’ve selected to convince you that a hospitality degree is your ticket to a bright future…
+While these hard numbers are compelling, the reasons to study hospitality management go much deeper, touching on what you want to be – and where you want to go – as an individual.
+Let’s look at more reasons why you should study hospitality.

 1. It delivers the industry-specific knowledge you need

-To make a successful career in the hospitality industry requires specific knowledge and skills.
-It’s possible to develop these through years of first-hand experience; but studying for a specialized degree accelerates your learning, enabling you to aim for a manager-in-training (MIT) or similar fast-track graduate trainee role.
+A successful career in the hospitality industry requires specific knowledge and skills.
+It’s possible to develop these through years of first-hand experience; but studying for a specialized degree accelerates your learning, enabling you to aim for a manager-in-training or similar fast-track hospitality graduate trainee role.

-A typical hospitality business degree provides you with a thorough understanding of the industry’s inner workings, including customer service, marketing, operations management, and financial management.
+A typical hospitality business degree provides you with a thorough understanding of the industry’s inner workings, including:

 This knowledge can help you excel in various roles within hospitality, from hotel management to event planning.
 Furthermore, it will bring you up-to-date with industry trends and changes, making you a valuable asset to any organization.

-2. You’ll open doors to a rewarding career in hospitality and beyond
+2. You’ll open doors to a diverse and rewarding career in hospitality and beyond

 You’d be surprised at the sheer breadth of hospitality jobs on offer.
 From revenue management to digital marketing, from guest services to food & beverage, and from event planning to human resources.
 Whatever your career ambitions, there’s a hospitality job that can fulfill them.